Alexander Svitov

-Alexander Nikolayevich Svitov (Александр Николаевич Свитов; born 3 November 1982) is a Russian professional ice hockey forward currently an unrestricted free agent.
-He most recently played with Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
+Alexander Nikolayevich Svitov (Александр Николаевич Свитов; born 3 November 1982) is a Russian former professional ice hockey forward.

 Playing career

 Svitov was drafted in the first round, third overall, by the Tampa Bay Lightning in the 2001 NHL Entry Draft.

 He made his National Hockey League (NHL) debut with the Lightning in the 2002–03 season, appearing in 63 games and recording eight points.
 During the 2003–04 season, he was traded to the Columbus Blue Jackets in exchange for Darryl Sydor.

 During the 2005–06 season, Svitov returned to Russia and played for his hometown, Avangard Omsk, in the Russian Superleague (RSL).
 In the following 2006–07 season, Svitov returned to the Blue Jackets and played in a career high 76 games, scoring 18 points.

 On 17 August 2007, Svitov effectively ended his NHL career in signing a three-year contract with Avangard Omsk, after signing a two-year contract with the Blue Jackets on 2 July.

-After a three season stint with Salavat Yulaev Ufa, Svitov moved to Ak Bars Kazan as a free agent in the 2013–14 season.
+After a three-season stint with Salavat Yulaev Ufa, Svitov moved to Ak Bars Kazan as a free agent in the 2013–14 season.
 Svitov Captained Ak Bars in 5 of his 6 seasons with the club, winning the Gagarin Cup in the 2017–18 season.

 On 15 June 2019, Svitov extended his professional career, agreeing to a one-year contract as a free agent with Lokomotiv Yaroslavl.

 International play

-Svitov is IIHF World U20 Championship all-time statistical leader in penalty minutes with 101 minutes in 11 games.
+Svitov is the IIHF World U20 Championship all-time statistical leader in penalty minutes with 101 minutes in 11 games.